 Corporate tax returns: Having a corporations means you’ll have to file a tax return each year for your corporation even if there is no tax due.

-There are many decisions to make when it comes to being a business owner.
+There are many decisions to make when it comes to being a business owner in Canada.
 The question of whether or not to incorporate your business is a big decision that should not be taken lightly.
 The resources that go into completing the paperwork, paying the fees and maintaining your corporation represent a significant investment—especially if you are just getting started.
 Consult with a professional to make sure if and when incorporation might be the right move for your business.